 Auto-generating enriched XML metadata files ready for indexing

 Finally, we know metadata creation is one of — or arguably the most — important parts of article production, that’s why we’re focused on optimizing the article-level metadata we produce.
 Scholastica’s journal production service creates XML files in the JATS standard for all articles with core metadata, including references, funding information, copyright, and persistent identifiers (e.g., ORCID, DOI).
 Our JATS XML is pre-formatted for ingestion by major discovery services, including PubMed and PubMed Central, and our production team is available to support journals with indexing questions.
-Scholastica also ensures that all metadata can be easily parsed by search engines, so articles are discoverable online.

-Journals using Scholastica’s peer software and/or Open Access publishing platform can also take advantage of added metadata automation benefits.
+Journals using Scholastica’s peer review software and/or OA publishing platform can also take advantage of added metadata automation benefits.
 Our peer review system and OA publishing platform seamlessly integrate with our production service.
 So journals using Scholastica for peer review can import all of their accepted articles and accompanying metadata from that system straight to our production service.
 And journals using Scholastica’s OA hosting platform can publish typeset articles to their Scholastica-hosted website in a few clicks.

 Stay tuned for more Scholastica production automation updates